melexis/xunit2rst/README.rst

 Test reports that have a *testsuites* element as root in XML are treated as unit test reports.
 Otherwise the script treats the input file as an integration test report.
 This discerning behavior gets overridden when prefixes are found in the input file or the ``--prefix`` input argument is used.
 The script looks for a *U* or *I* as the first letter of the prefix.
-Lastly, you can explicitly define the type by using the ``--unit-or-integration`` input argument.
+Lastly, you can explicitly define the type by using the ``--type`` input argument.
 Its value should start with *u* or *i* and gets parsed case-insensitively.

 Include Message of Failure(s)